High-Risk Pregnancy Program

 • Parent Workshops: Cooking for baby.
 Make your own baby food.

-• MothersCare phone line: Breastfeeding support, pregnancy health, dental and oral health, mental health counseling and services, domestic violence shelters, substance use and abuse intervention services, Medicaid and QUEST providers, and access to prenatal care.
+• MothersCare phone line: Breastfeeding support, pregnancy health, dental and oral health, mental health counseling and services, domestic violence shelters, substance use and abuse intervention services, QUEST (Medicaid) providers, and access to prenatal care.
 808-951-6660 or 1-888-951-6661.

 Breastfeeding/Chestfeeding